ThreadsAndBeads/FrontEnd/README.md

 - Enjoy a seamless shopping experience with easy navigation.
 - Secure transactions and the option to save favorites.
 - Participate in a variety of workshops with various pricing options.
+- Flexibility to cancel pending orders if needed, providing convenience and control over your shopping experience.

 Join Threads & Beads today, where artisans and enthusiasts unite to celebrate the artistry of handmade creations.